Our Daughters Story

 On August 18th, 2008, we arrived at the hospital for the surgery.
 It was a very long day and one of the scariest of our lives.
 The surgery itself took about 5 hours and she did really good but did need some blood during the operation.
 Thankfully her moms blood type was the same and Alex was able to receive blood directly from her mom.
 The days ahead were super tough, we spent 13 days in the hospital, and it had its ups and its downs.
 There were multiple spinal taps to check for blood in her spinal fluid and just intense swelling and discomfort around her eyes.
 The years ahead after the surgery involved many types of therapies to help with motor skills, speech and overall strength building.
 Unfortunately, the success of the surgery to stop her seizure activity was only about 3 years with the seizures returning but medicine did seem to help this time around.
 Alex does not have any use of her right hand and has right side weakness in her arm, leg and right foot.
 I am thankful to say that Alex eventually did learn to walk with AFO braces and talk, and today is an almost 16-year-old amazing young lady!
 Although she will not be cleared to drive due to her vision problems from the stroke, Alex is mobile, talkative and full of life!
 She has 2 sisters, two puppies and entire family who loves her!

 Life has been a struggle for our family.
 Shortly after buying a brand-new home about 20 miles outside the city, we found out we were pregnant with Alex.
-Just three years after purchasing the home we were forced to sell as my wife had to quit her day job to care for Alex, and to run her to the hospital in the city two to three times a week.
-We ended up renting a home closer to the city so the travel wouldn’t be as far, and so the payments wouldn’t be as much.
-We also applied to have Alex on disability insurance because her medical expense alone and her medicine would have been unaffordable.
-One of the medicines was $34 thousand dollars per year which there would have been no way we could get it.
-I don’t write about all of this for pity, part of life is about the good times and certainly the bad times too and I think both are important to share.
-The good thing about the disability insurance was the coverage for her care and medications but the downside is for any child under 18 the parents income becomes a factor.
-If we made too much, she would lose coverage, if we made too little, it was tough to cover our normal expenses.
-It really is the downside for parents with a disabled child on disability coverage through the government.
-We felt locked into a fixed income bracket without the ability to “better ourselves” being held captive over the disability coverage.
-Anyways, that is a whole other blog post for another time, but it is so frustrating!
+Just three years after purchasing the home we were forced to sell as my wife had to quit her job to care for Alex, running her to the hospital in the city two to three times a week.
+We ended up renting a home closer to the city so the travel wouldn’t be as far, and so the living expense wouldn’t be as much.
+We also applied to have Alex on disability insurance because her medical expenses along with her medicine would have been unaffordable.
+One of her medicines is thirty four thousand dollars per year.
+We don’t write about all of this for pity, part of life is about the good times and certainly the bad times too and I think both are important to share.

 We started this Toy business to give our kids a fun an exciting way to learn something new while helping others.
 Alex is a part of printing, picking and packaging your orders.
 She loves to be a part, she loves helping others and feeling needed.
 We appreciate your business very much and thank you for reading about one of the biggest hurdles in our life.